minorenji/minorenji.github.io/docs/_pages/about.md

 I'm usually interested in a lot of things and my interests tend to change a lot, but currently I enjoy:

-* Kendo
-	* UW Kendo Club member
-* Coding
-	* Mainly studying Java in school but also familiar with Python syntax
-	* Interested in NLP and machine learning.
 * Asian Literature
 	* Currently interested in Japanese lit
 * Asian Languages